antpearson/Mixd-CSS-Framework/README.md

 ## Configuration

+- **This is a good starting point** (`/config`)
-- Global variables are set in `vars.scss` which is a good starting point &mdash; set your colours, font families etc. first
+- Global variables are set in `vars.scss` e.g. colours, font families etc.
 - Place **any variables** you use during the project here, and **any mixins** within `mixins.scss`
 - Import any external mixin libraries within `includes.scss`

 ## Global styles

-- Coding small-screen first, all default (global) styles sit within the `/global` folder
+- Coding small-screen first, all default styles sit within the `/global` folder
 - Global styles are categorised into separations as per [SMACSS](http://smacss.com/):

 ## Base